ldi-kyunghee/TrustEHRAgent/README.md

 This work builds upon [EHRAgent](https://github.com/wshi83/EHRAgent).
 We thank the original authors for their foundational contributions to code-empowered agent systems.

+This research was supported by No. RS- 2022-00155911: Artificial Intelligence Convergence Innovation Human Resources Development (Kyung Hee University).

 <div align="center">
 <strong>⚠️ Important:</strong> This tool is for research purposes only.
 Always consult healthcare professionals for medical decisions.